Generate Test Responses

 The Options menu in the Generate Test Responses window allows you to enable the following items:

 - Allow unanswered questions: Permit the test generator to leave questions unanswered at random.
-Do not enable this if you have Force Response on any of your questions.
+Do not enable this if you have force response on any of your questions.

 - Show verbose output: Show more details concerning each test iteration, including which questions and blocks were tested, which order the questions were displayed in, and whether randomization was applied.

-Qtip: For adding Embedded Data to test responses, you must make sure that you have an Embedded Data element in your Survey Flow to capture the Embedded Data values.
-Additionally, the syntax you use to define the Embedded Data and their values must follow this format: &FieldName1=value1&FieldName2=value2.
-You may have as many Embedded Data fields as you’d like as long as they are separated by ampersands and the syntax is not interrupted by any spaces or other characters.
+- Additional URL parameters: Enter parameters as if you were appending them to the end of the survey link.
+For example, you could set an embedded data field value for your test responses by entering &State=Utah&City=Provo.
+This option can also be used to answer test survey questions in a specific way by using the Q_PopulateResponse parameter.
+Qtip: For adding embedded data to test responses, you must make sure that you have an embedded data element in your survey flow to capture the embedded data values.
+Additionally, the syntax you use to define the embedded data and their values must follow this format: &FieldName1=value1&FieldName2=value2.
+You may have as many embedded data fields as you’d like, as long as they are separated by ampersands and the syntax is not interrupted by any spaces or other characters.

 Deleting Test Responses